Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 If you’re considering using a direct drive wheelbase and your rig is not robust enough to handle the forces that will be exerted upon it by the wheelbase, the frame that supports the wheelbase will flex too.

-The cheapest material to prevent flex, and for extendibility, is extruded “8020” profile aluminium, a square, boxy-looking material.
+The cheapest material to prevent flex, and for extendibility is extruded “8020” profile aluminium, a square, boxy-looking material.

-While profile might not look as pretty to the untrained eye, the experienced sim racer will immediately go for a rig like the Sim Labs and so on (all featured below).
-If you’re serious about sim racing and you’d like to progress over a long period of time an extruded 8020 aluminium rig is the way to go.
+While the profile might not look as pretty to the untrained eye, the experienced sim racer will immediately go for a rig like the Sim Labs and so on (all featured below).
+If you’re serious about sim racing and you’d like to progress over a long period of time, an extruded 8020 aluminium rig is the way to go.

 Aluminium isn’t the only material to build a sim rig, it’s just the most popular.
 There are now rigs made from plywood that demonstrate less flex than profile rigs; which we’ll also be looking at in this buyer’s guide.